OpenClaw Security Hardening Guide for VPS Deployments

 - Add custom redaction patterns for your environment.

-- Restrict file permissions on logs and transcript directories.
+- Restrict file permissions on logs and transcripts.

-- Back up only the logs you actually need.
+- Back up only the logs and workspace files you actually need.

 In a VPS deployment, the server may own the OpenClaw state and workspace.
 If the VPS is deleted, corrupted, compromised, or misconfigured, you may lose agent state, configuration, logs, and files.